MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Recommendations.md

 ## Auto-apply recommendations

-If you’d like specific recommendations from Microsoft Advertising to be automatically added to your account, you can opt in to auto-apply recommendations.
-When you opt in to auto-apply, we’ll notify you when the recommendations become available so you can review, apply, or dismiss them.
+If youâ€™d like specific recommendations from Microsoft Advertising to be automatically added to your account, you can opt in to auto-apply recommendations.
+When you opt in to auto-apply, weâ€™ll notify you when the recommendations become available so you can review, apply, or dismiss them.
 After the review period, recommendations will be automatically applied to your account.

 [Learn more about auto-apply recommendations.](hlp_BA_CONC_AutoApplyRec.md)